Josepha Weber: Life

+Career in Vienna

 Josepha grew up mostly in Mannheim, and moved with her family first to Munich then to Vienna, following the singing career of her sister Aloysia.
 By 1789 she was the prima donna in the theatrical troupe run by Johann Friedel at the suburban Theater auf der Wieden.
 Following Friedel's death in that year, the theater was taken over by Emanuel Schikaneder, who retained her in the new company he formed.
 She appears to have been an important member of the troupe: the collaborative opera Der Stein der Weisen, a sort of ancestor to The Magic Flute, includes no arias for coloratura soprano because at the time it was written Hofer was on maternity leave.

+In 1789, Hofer premiered the title role of Oberon in Paul Wranitzky's Oberon, König der Elfen at the Theater auf der Wieden, demonstrating her command of both coloratura technique and dramatic expression.
+The success of Wranitzky's Oberon is thought to have influenced Schikaneder's decision to collaborate with Mozart on The Magic Flute.

+The Magic Flute and Mozart

 At the (highly successful) premiere of The Magic Flute in 1791, Hofer took the role of the Queen of the Night, a famously demanding coloratura part.
+Mozart, familiar with Hofer's vocal capabilities through their family connection, tailored both of the Queen's arias to showcase her extraordinary upper register, most notably the second-act "Der Hölle Rache kocht in meinem Herzen," which features rapid passagework ascending to F6 — among the highest notes in the operatic repertoire of the period.
+The vocal range of the Queen of the Night role covers two octaves, from F4 to F6, and demands a combination of lyric flexibility (in the first aria, "O zittre nicht, mein lieber Sohn") and dramatic power (in the second) that was virtually unprecedented.

+Mozart also composed the concert aria "Schon lacht der holde Frühling," K. 580, inscribed "für Madame Hoffer," in 1789, further evidence of his regard for her specific vocal capabilities.

+An anecdote from Mozart's time, recorded in an 1840 letter from composer Ignaz von Seyfried to librettist Georg Friedrich Treitschke, relates that on the last evening of Mozart's life — 4 December 1791, five weeks into the opera's initial run — the dying composer whispered to his wife Constanze: "Quiet, quiet!
+Hofer is just taking her top F; — now my sister-in-law is singing her second aria, 'Der Hölle Rache'; how strongly she strikes and holds the B-flat."

-She continued to perform this role until 1801, when she relinquished it at age 43.
+She continued to perform the role of the Queen of the Night until 1801, when she relinquished it at age 43.